Integrity Initiatives in the Südhof Lab

 Accusation: The day 60 day data point in Figure 3C cannot be statistically significantly different because of the error bars almost overlap.

 Resolution: In the incriminated graph only the day 60 day data point is statistically significantly different.
-This is not a biologically significant result as discussed in the paper, but the significance was nevertheless reported as mandated by publishing rules.
+This is not a biologically significant result as discussed in the paper, but the existing statistical significance was nevertheless reported as mandated by publishing rules.
 Also see #1 under Paper 15 above.

 Classification: Unfounded